 Another vital part of being an exclusively pumping mom is knowing how to properly clean and care for your pump and all the parts that come with it.
 This may feel very overwhelming at times, but once you get into the routine of it, it’s a breeze.

 You can even enlist help in this mundane task.
 Include your partner, other family members, or friends in properly cleaning your pump so they can take this off your to-do list.
-This gives you more time with that snuggly little newborn!
+This gives you more time with that snuggly little newborn.

 It does also help to use pumps that are easily sanitized.
 For example, the BabyBuddha Manual Pump can be flash-boiled for a quick, thorough clean.

-Monitor Your Vitamin D Intake
+Ask Your Pediatrician About Vitamin D

 Stay Hydrated